Average White Band will serve as Palladium headliner for Carmel Jazz Fest

 Blair Clark, founder and artistic director, announced Average White Band will be the Aug.
 10 headliner at the Palladium at the Center for the Performing Arts in Carmel.
 As previously announced, Antonia Bennett, daughter of the late Tony Bennett, will be the Aug.
 9 headliner at the Palladium in the two-day festival.
 She will be joined by the Carmel Symphony Orchestra.

-Average White Band, a Scottish funk and R&B band, includes founding member, Alan Gorrie and Onnie McIntyre.
+Average White Band, a Scottish funk and R&B band, includes founding members, Alan Gorrie and Onnie McIntyre.
 The band, which was formed in 1972, is known for hits such as “Pick Up the Pieces,” “Cut the Cake, “Queen of My Soul,” “Walk On By” and “Schoolboy Crush.”

 “I was able to communicate with an agent I had in the past when I lived in California and got a recommendation for the Average White Band,” Clark said.
 “We’re really excited about them coming and excited about the collaboration with the Palladium as always.”